 How do you solve these challenges and set up your business for long-term profitability moving into the next decade?
 Scaling fulfillment for omnichannel will take more than that Y2K-era supply chain system can handle!

-Order management assumes that the warehouse’s basic puzzle pieces of executing omnichannel fulfillment are on auto-pilot.
+An OMS system assumes that the warehouse’s basic puzzle pieces of executing omnichannel fulfillment are on auto-pilot.
 It means moving beyond reactionary questions, like: “How much inventory do we have?
 Where is it located?
 What can we automate in the warehouse?”

-The question then becomes more strategic with an OMS: “How can we improve, scale, rinse and repeat to grow profitably?”
+The question then becomes more strategic with OMS: “How can we improve, scale, rinse and repeat to grow profitably?”

-Orchestrating orders is the vital catalyst to scaling omnichannel, which should be top of mind for you right now.
+Order management is the vital catalyst to scaling omnichannel, which should be top of mind for you right now.
 Compelling omnichannel statistics prove this point:

 - Businesses that market in 3+ channels earn a 287% higher purchase rate than those using a single-channel campaign